-Stockholder proposals intended to be presented at the 2005 Annual Meeting of the stockholders of the Fund must be received by November 30, 2004 to be included in the proxy statement and the form of proxy relating to that meeting, as the Fund expects that the 2005 Annual Meeting will be held in April 2005.
-The shareholder proposal must be delivered by written notice to the Secretary of the Fund (addressed to Intermediate Muni Fund, Inc., 300 First Stamford Place, 4th Floor, Stamford, CT 06902).
+Stockholder proposals intended to be presented at the 2007 Annual Meeting of the stockholders of the Fund must be received by November 30, 2006 to be included in the proxy statement and the form of proxy relating to that meeting, as the Fund expects that the 2007 Annual Meeting will be held in April 2007.
 The submission by a stockholder of a proposal for inclusion in the proxy statement does not guarantee that it will be included.
+Any stockholder who desires to submit a proposal at the 2007 Annual Meeting of Shareholders without including such proposal in the Fund's proxy statement must deliver written notice thereof to the Secretary of the Fund (addressed to Intermediate Muni Fund, Inc., 125 Broad Street, New York, New York 10004) prior to February 28, 2007.
+However, if less than 70 days' notice or prior public disclosure of the date of the 2007 Annual Meeting of Shareholders is given or made to stockholders, any such notice to be timely must be received not later than the close of business on the 10th day following the day on which notice of the date of the annual or special meeting was given or such public disclosure was made.
 Stockholder proposals are subject to certain regulations under the federal securities laws.

-The persons named as proxies for the 2005 Annual Meeting of stockholders will have discretionary authority to vote on any matter presented by a stockholder for action at that meeting unless the Fund receives notice of the matter by February 28, 2005, in which case these persons will not have discretionary voting authority except as provided in the Securities and Exchange Commission's rules governing stockholder proposals.
+The persons named as proxies for the 2007 Annual Meeting of stockholders will have discretionary authority to vote on any matter presented by a stockholder for action at that meeting unless the Fund receives notice of the matter by February 28, 2007, in which case these persons will not have discretionary voting authority except as provided in the SEC's rules governing stockholder proposals.

 The Fund's Audit Committee established guidelines and procedures regarding the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters (collectively, "Accounting Matters").
-Persons with complaints or concerns regarding Accounting Matters may submit their complaints to the Citigroup Chief Compliance Officer ("CCO").
+Persons with complaints or concerns regarding Accounting Matters may submit their complaints to the Chief Compliance Officer ("CCO").
 Persons who are uncomfortable submitting complaints to the CCO, including complaints involving the CCO, may submit complaints directly to the Fund's Audit Committee Chair (together with the CCO, "Complaint Officers").
 Complaints may be submitted on an anonymous basis.

-The CCO may be contacted at:

-Citigroup Asset Management Compliance Department 399 Park Avenue, 4th Floor New York, New York 10022
+The CCO may be contacted at: Legg Mason & Co., LLC Compliance Department 399 Park Avenue, 4th Floor New York, New York 10022